USPS is Suspending Service in Parts of California | Bryan Dijkhuizen | NewsBreak Original

 USPS, 2023

+Lately, USPS has been suspending service a lot of times throughout the country.

-Today, the USPS announced to temporarily suspend services at the following post offices in California:
+Today, the USPS announced to temporarily suspend services at Big Bend Post Office, 30487 Hot Springs Rd., 96011-9998.
+It has not been announced how long this will take.

 If you want to be sure about your personal situation I suggest you contact your local post office.